femmerling/EmeraldBox/readme.md

 # Description

 EmeraldBox is a boilerplate framework for developing python web applications with database access.
-The framework is based on Flask, a python microframework based on werkzeug, jinja2 and good intentions.
+The underlying web framework is Flask, a python microframework based on werkzeug, jinja2 and good intentions.
+Flask gives a quite complete basic package.
+EmeraldBox gives structure and helper tools to speed up development and app deployment on servers.
 Several basic packages commonly used in developing web applications are included.

-EmeraldBox also provides a structure to Flask applications based on Flask's best practice for large applications.
+Since EmeraldBox is derived from Flask, it uses a lot of Flask patterns and also provides a structure to Flask applications based on Flask's best practice for large applications.
 However, EmeraldBox did not implement Blueprint.

 The structure implemented is mostly based on the following links:
 * http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world by Miguel Grinberg
 * http://flask.pocoo.org/docs/patterns/packages/ by Armin Ronacher

 # Motivation
-Currently there are no complete all in one package available that includes common packages for developing web applications using Flask on a non-GAE platform.
-Therefore this repo is set with the most common packages used in a standard web development project.
+Developing web apps should be done in the easiest and most efficient ways.
+Python offers that.
+However, most of the available frameworks required a deep learning curve for new users and most users have problems deploying the web app.

+After using several python web frameworks as well as using other languages' frameworks like Rails, CodeIgniter and Zend, the author came to a conclusion that python is the easiest and most efficient language.

+However, it will require tools that may speed up development.
+It that sense, Rails has a very good approach.
+Integration with 3rd party packages should also comes easily without having the need to interfere with the main OS.

+Thus, comes EmeraldBox, an easy-to-use, light-weight, and easy-to-deploy framework.

-The tool includes database management tools based on SQLAlchemy and is designed to give ease for developers in managing database and migrations.
+EmeraldBox comes in a localized environment using the well-known virtualenv and includes standard packages that are commonly used in web development.
+The tool includes data management tools based on SQLAlchemy and is designed to give ease for developers in managing database and migrations.
 A more rails-like approach is used since it helps developers in many ways.

 # Installer package

+To run EmeraldBox, you need python 2.5 and above.
+However, Python 3 is not yet supported.

 EmeraldBox setup will install the following packages for you:
 * Flask